givasile/ROMC-SW/replication_script/README.md

 ***

-For running the script using `requirements-from-repo.txt`, follow the steps:
+For running the script `replication_script.py`, follow the steps:

 - Install `Python 3.7.9` in your system
 - Initiate a virtual environment